franchesoni/nasa_space_apps_lrmc/README.md

-# nasa_space_apps_lrmc
+## Feeling the data!
-Low Rank Matrix Completion by Proximal Gradient
-This is an example where YaleB-Dataset (of faces) is used.
+Implementation of Low Rank Matrix Completion by Proximal Gradient And data visualization using t-distributed Stochastic Neighbor Embedding There is an example of matrix completion where YaleB-Dataset (of faces) is used.
+Visualization examples use "Near Earth Comets" and "Meteorite_Landings" datasets, which were provided by NASA as example resources on SpaceApps challenge "Chasers of the lost Data".

+## Dependencies

+* numpy
+* pandas
+* sklearn
+* plotly
+* matplotlib

+## Demo

 The implemented function is in